summonholmes/upgma/README.md

 # upgma
-Demonstration of the UPGMA hierarchal clustering algorithm in Pandas and Seaborn
+Demonstration of the UPGMA hierarchal clustering algorithm in Pandas, Seaborn, and Scipy.

 ## Introduction
 The Unweighted Pair Group Method with Arithmetic Mean (UPGMA) algorithm is a bottom up agglomerative/hierarchical clustering algorithm commonly performed on genetic distance matrices.
 Running the UPGMA algorithm generally allows for construction of a dendrogram.
 The code in this repository utilizes Pandas and Seaborn for data visualization and vectorization capabilities.